Operation Snap (Dashcam footage)

 We need your statement; we need to fully understand the situation and people have a right to have matters heard in a court of law.
 Please fill in the web form Operation Snap.
 We will be in touch if you are required to attend court and support you through the process.

 The evidence which you provide to the police by way of the submission of digital media footage and a statement will be reviewed by a Police Prosecutor to firstly establish if an offence has been committed and to identify the specific offence.
-The information will then be passed to the Dorset Police Central Ticket Office where the offence will be processed and certain paperwork will be sent to the driver of the offending vehicle.
+For cases recommended to proceed, staff from the Dorset Central Ticket Office will serve Notice of Intended Prosecution to the registered keeper of the vehicle requiring the identity of the driver.

 The offending driver will not be provided with your details.
 However on the rare occasion that the offence which you have reported results in a court appearance, then at this stage the offending driver will become aware of your name but not your address or any other personal details.